Fast Conformer with Linearly Scalable Attention for Efficient Speech Recognition: Fast Conformer architecture

 \subsection{Downsampling schema}

 Conformer encoder is comprised of a stack of alternating multi-head attention \cite{attention2017}, depth-wise separable convolutional \cite{Chollet_2017} and fully connected layers with residual connections.
-The encoder starts with a sub-sampling module, which increases the frame rate from 10 ms to 40 ms. The decrease in the sequence length by 4x helps to reduce the computational and memory cost of the attention layers in all following blocks.
-This subsampling module is relatively expensive, accounting for roughly 20 \% of the computation time of each forward pass of the model for the "Large" Conformer (120 M parameters) \cite{kim2022squeezeformer}.
+The encoder starts with a sub-sampling module, which increases the frame rate from 10 ms to 40 ms. The 4x decrease in the sequence length helps reduce computational and memory costs of the attention layers in all following blocks.
+This subsampling module is relatively expensive, accounting for over 20 \% of the computation time for each forward pass of the model for the "Large" Conformer (120 M parameters) \cite{kim2022squeezeformer}.

-A straight-forward way to accelerate Conformer is to increase down-sampling rate from 4x to 8x.
-For example, \textit{EfficientConformer} \cite{burchi2021efficient_conformer} reduces the sequence length of the speech features by 8x using progressive down-sampling: first, 2x down-sampling in the first layer, then another 2x in the middle of encoder, and final 2x in the last encoder layer.
+A straightforward way to accelerate Conformer is to increase downsampling rate from 4x to 8x.
+For example, \textit{EfficientConformer} \cite{burchi2021efficient_conformer} reduces the sequence length of the speech features by 8x using progressive downsampling: first, 2x down-sampling in the first layer, then another 2x in the middle of encoder, and final 2x in the last encoder layer.
 One of the drawbacks of progressive subsampling is a computation imbalance between different attention layers.
 The initial attention layers work on much longer sequences, so they have 16x more computational cost as compared to final attention layers that operate on much shorter sequences (see Fig. \ref{fig:downsampling}).
 Squeezeformer \cite{kim2022squeezeformer} combines progressive downsampling with \textit{Temporal U-Net structure}.
-Squeezeformer add extra downsampling at the middle of encoder, and an upsampling layer at the end of encoder to recover 4x time resolution (see Fig. \ref{fig:downsampling}).
+Squeezeformer adds extra downsampling at the middle of encoder, and an upsampling layer at the end of encoder to recover 4x time resolution (see Fig. \ref{fig:downsampling}).
 A similar strategy was used in Uconv-Conformer~\cite{uconv_conformer}.